Healthy Snack Time

 Grrrrr.
 Grrrrrr.
 It is 2:00 in the afternoon and you find that your stomach is growling and your energy is fading.
-Time for a snack.
+Time for a snack – but do you usually reach for healthy snacks?

-Where do you go but to the vending machine down the hall.
-Who had time to prepare snacks?
+Most of us go to the vending machine down the hall.
+Who had time to prepare a healthy snack?
 You barely had time to throw a quick lunch together.

 Beverly’s Hot Tips For Celebrating National Snack Food Month: